Midsommer White Paper

 • Supportive Ecosystem: Midsommer provides the infrastructure and resources necessary for pods to thrive, including administrative support, technology, and access to continuing education opportunities.

-• Strategic Partnerships: We seek partnerships with existing firms that share our values and are looking for a more sustainable and ethical model.
-We don't simply acquire companies; we collaborate with them.
+• Strategic Partnerships: We seek partnerships with existing teams that share our values and are looking for a more sustainable and ethical model.
+We don't simply partner with companies; we collaborate with them to best support their practices.
 By implementing the Midsommer Method within partner firms, we provide the resources, support, and collaborative framework they need to flourish.
-This includes sharing our expertise in organizational effectiveness, providing access to our network, and fostering a culture of shared learning and growth.
+This includes sharing our expertise in organizational psychology, providing access to our network, and fostering a culture of shared learning and growth through self-managing teams.
 We believe that by working together, we can achieve more than we could alone.

-• Organic Growth: We also prioritize organic growth by establishing new Midsommer pods in strategic locations.
+• Organic Growth: We also prioritize organic growth by establishing new Midsommer teams in strategic locations.
 This allows us to carefully select and curate teams of clinicians who are deeply committed to our mission and values.
 We welcome both individual clinicians seeking a supportive and fulfilling practice environment and established groups of clinicians looking to join a like-minded community.
 Our organic growth strategy ensures that each new pod is a strong and cohesive unit, capable of delivering exceptional client care.
-We provide the necessary infrastructure, resources, and mentorship to help these pods thrive.
+We provide the necessary infrastructure, resources, and mentorship to help these pods thrive as self-managing teams.

 Our focus is not on maximizing profits or market share, but on building a strong and sustainable ecosystem of Midsommer pods.
 We believe that by prioritizing people, fostering collaboration, and adhering to our core principles, we can create a lasting positive impact on the mental healthcare landscape.
 We are always open to conversations with individuals and organizations who share our vision and are interested in joining the Midsommer movement.